KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Sarx, eskēnōsen, doxa, plērōma | S2 | Flesh, tabernacling, glory, and fullness operators; already registered |
 | Grace / law / exegete | S1 / S2 | Distribution, mediation, and disclosure; broadly aligned |

 **Cascade / Continuum / Conflation:** The file repeatedly calls the Johannine movement a cascade.
 S1 explicitly gives Logos as the centropic Continuum, not a centropic figural cascade.
-"Logos transitions from L5 into L1," "the same Logos becomes flesh," and "L5-through-L1 integrated in a single figure" collapse continuum articulation, hypostasis, office, and bearer.
+"Logos transitions from L5 into L1," "the same Logos becomes flesh," and "L5-through-L1 integrated in a single figure" (canonical L₅ → L₁ sequence) collapse continuum articulation, hypostasis, office, and bearer.
 Use qualified Logos articulations and full personal office-function bearing.
 **Function-bearing:** High-risk.
 The lawful claim is that Christ is the singular full personal bearer of the L₅ office-function.
 The L₅ hypostasis remains fixed; the sovereign individuated bearer remains distinct; the office-function is borne in full.
 "Theon incarnate," "Theon becomes Jesus," or an equivalent numerical identity should not remain in current authorial prose.
 **Distal Apprehension:** Darkness not "overcoming" light can remain a reception failure, but if inverse apprehension is discussed, state that no centropic content crosses merely because its contour is perceived.
 **Soul / Essence:** Keep Soul / Mind within L₄–L₁.
 Do not call the Logos principle or L₅ office a Soul.
 Essence belongs to L₅ / L₀, return, or terminal resolution, not to L₃ / L₂ traversal as such.